 In this example, a person making roughly $250,000 AGI and $180,000 in taxable income after $70,000 in deductions (mortgage interest, property tax, business expenses, pre-tax retirement contribution) still has to pay an AMT amount of $6,107.
 That's an ass kicking that accounts for 3.4% of the person's taxable income.

 If the person had an AGI of $200,000 and taxable income closer to $130,000, the AMT would decline by more than half.
 Based on plugging in various taxable income numbers, I've come to the conclusion that you've got to make under $100,000 in taxable income to avoid AMT.

-It’s important to understand the opinions of our politicians on who is considered rich.
-If Republicans win the executive office on Nov 8, 2016, then the “rich income level” is probably going to rise to at least $400,000 for individuals (current top tax bracket for 39.6%), and perhaps all the way up to $1 million.
+It's important to understand the opinions of our politicians on who is considered rich.
+If Republicans are in office, the “rich income level” tends to go up.
 In a funny way, Republicans might give society more stress by providing people an extra incentive to make more money.

-With the median household income at roughly $52,000, shooting for a $200,000 individual and $250,000 household income is a nice goal for those who make less.
-Don’t bother killing yourself to make more.
+With the median household income at roughly $75,000, shooting for a $200,000 individual and $300,000 household income.
+Don't bother killing yourself to make a lot more money.
 The government will just tax you more than you can save.